00-gmail/NBA-data-scrap/README.md

 there you will find the JSON file, Double-click and open the file
 ![JSON](https://github.com/00-gmail/NBA-data-scrap/assets/96058881/587279e8-8a3f-4af7-9a0c-e02186b664f6)

-Step 4: To find the request headers, just click the JSON file, and under the Headers section we will find the request headers Copy all the headers and convert them into the dictionary, which is used in the given code repo.
+Step 4: To find the request headers, just click the JSON file, and under the "Headers" section we will find the request headers
+Copy all the headers and convert them into the dictionary, which is used in the given code repo.

 ![data-api_url](https://github.com/00-gmail/NBA-data-scrap/assets/96058881/f1a63c82-9859-49ae-a21e-66235d27a71f)